Paola62010/hangman/README.md

 - When guessing a letter and the guess is incorrect:

-    - Check that a live is correctly subtracted after each incorrect guess.
+    - Check that a life is correctly subtracted after each incorrect guess.

-    - Ensure that the image changes to show the nex component of the hangman figure.
+    - Ensure that the image changes to show the correct next component of the hangman figure.

     - Ensure that the incorrect letter is added to the "Missed letters" list.